SchemaFreeSQL/.github/profile/README.md

 - _FEARLESS_: Safely alter data structures with Classless Objects and evolve their names and locations
 - _KNOWN_: Perform adhoc queries using a familiar SQL-like language
 - _PROVEN_: Choice of SQL back-ends: MySQL, PostgresSQL, PlanetScale, MariaDB, SQLserver, Aurora, SQLite, Et al.
-- _INTEGRITY_: Dynamically-typed attributes {"s:varname": "hello"} "varname" typed as "string" auto-interpreted: {"varname": "hello"} "varname" typed as "string"
+- _INTEGRITY_: Dynamically-typed attributes {"s:varname": "hello"} "varname" typed as "string" auto-interpreted: {"varname": "hello"} "varname" typed as "string"-->

 ### Demo Apps
 Working with data should NOT be difficult, especially when you are trying to simplify your infrastructure within a serverless paradigm.